Simple tips to reduce your risk of dementia

 Changes to the environment can also help to manage the situation.
 Consider reducing the noise or clutter within the home.
 Try introducing activities, routines and structure to the day and be considerate in the way you communicate and interact with the person with dementia.

 KinCare can help you with more strategies and information if you require additional assistance on communication, social engagement and environment.
-Speak with your KinCare Customer Care Manager – they can help by connecting you with dementia specialist services and support such as Alzheimer’s Australia, Dementia Advisory Services and Dementia Behaviour Management Advisory Services as required.
+Speak with your KinCare Customer Care Manager – they can help by connecting you with dementia services and support such as Alzheimer’s Australia, Dementia Advisory Services and Dementia Behaviour Management Advisory Services as required.

 Call KinCare today on 1300 702 319.